 02 of 07

-It is available in several versions.
-These include movie-specific or series-specific... versions such as Scene It?
+It is available in several versions including movie-specific or series-specific versions such as...
+Scene It?
 007, Scene It?
 Disney, Scene It?
 Turner Classic Movies, Scene It?
 Harry Potter, and Scene It?
 Pirates of the Caribbean.
 There are deluxe versions and junior versions.

 03 of 07

 In Reel Schpeel, players deliver actual lines from movies, trying to get their teammates to guess such things as what film it's from, who said it, and who starred in it.
 It's a nice twist on the trivia genre.
 It was published by Game Geste but is out of production.
 You may find it on Amazon.com.

 Players have to name the movie based on the hints given in AMC Reel Clues; the sooner you succeed the more points you earn.
 The game has five different types of clues, including sketching and doing an imitation, so there's a nice variety of gameplay.
 It is out of production but you may be able to find it on Amazon.com.Continue to 5 of 7 below.